Integrate Custom Models

 ```

-When an error occurs during model invocation, map it to the appropriate InvokeError type recognized by the runtime.
-This lets Dify handle different errors in a standardized manner:
+When an error occurs during model invocation, map it to one of the runtime's `InvokeError` types so Dify can handle different errors consistently:

 ```python theme={null}